StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Yes.
 It’s common for day traders to have multiple brokerage accounts and use several trading platforms simultaneously.
 A trader might prefer the chart analysis tools of one broker but prefer to trade options at another.
 It’s also a good idea to have a backup account open and at the ready in case a preferred broker suffers a data glitch or crash.

-The fastest trading platform will be found among TradeStation, tastytrade, Charles Schwab's thinkorswim, Interactive Brokers' Trader Workstation (TWS), and Webull because they are desktop-based.
+The fastest day trading platform will be found among TradeStation, tastytrade, Charles Schwab's thinkorswim, Interactive Brokers' Trader Workstation (TWS), and Webull because they are desktop-based.
 With a desktop trading platform, the base code runs locally on your computer, maximizing speed.
 That said, web-based trading platforms built with modern code can match desktop platforms in overall speed.
-Software aside, like esports, the most common bottleneck for any trading platform is the internet connection.
+Day trading software aside, the most common bottleneck for any trading platform is the internet connection.

 Our testing